trufflesuite/trufflesuite.com/public/docs/getting_started/quickstart.md

    This shows ten accounts (and their private keys) that can be used when interacting with the blockchain.

-1. Truffle commands on the prompt can be run by omitting the `truffle` command.
-So to run `truffle compile` on the prompt, you type `compile`.
+1. On the Truffle Develop prompt, Truffle commands can be run by omitting the `truffle` prefix.
+For example, to run `truffle compile` on the prompt, type `compile`.
 The command to deploy your compiled contracts to the blockchain is `truffle migrate`, so at the prompt, type:

    ```shell
    migrate